dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

 The contact information properties (Address, name, etc) are displayed in the images above. ``ContactId`` is the primary key for the table.

-A user authorization filter ensures only users can edit their data.
-A ``canDelete`` authorization filter ensures only users in the "canDelete" role are permitted to delete any data.
+A user authorization filter ensures only the logged in user can edit their data.
+A ``canDelete`` authorization filter allows users in the "canDelete" role to delete any data.

 The starter app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^